JoyOfCodingPDX/GettingStarted/README.md

 $ git checkout main
 ```

-The you can generate and publish your website using the below
+Then, you can generate and publish your website using the below
 commands.
 Note that before you can do this, you must replace
 instances of `YourGitHubUser` with your GitHub username in the
 top-level (parent) `pom.xml` file.
 (Note that it is essential that